top of page

 After completing my PhD in Entomology from North Carolina State University in 1992, I spent my early career as a faculty member at teaching-intensive colleges and universities.
 In 2002 I left the tenure track to move into administration, working as an Instructional Designer, in a Dean’s Office, an Assistant Vice Provost’s office, and as Assistant Director for a large research station.
 I also served many years as Network Coordinator for the Organization of Biological Field Stations.

 From 2012-2016, I worked as a freelance web consultant specializing in science communication strategy and website building for nonprofits and nature centers.
-I also began writing for WIRED Science during that time.
+I also began writing for WIRED Science.

-Now I've returned to writing and freelancing full time, and can usually be found drinking large amounts of coffee in my Indiana home office.
+Now I've returned to writing and freelancing full time, and can usually be found drinking large amounts of coffee in my Toledo home office in Ohio.

 bottom of page